memfault/mtb-example-memfault/README.md

 [mtb-example-anycloud-secure-tcp-client ](https://github.com/Infineon/mtb-example-anycloud-secure-tcp-client)
 application.

-This code example demonstrates the integration of Memfault with PSoC™; 6 MCU with AIROC™ CYW43xxx Wi-Fi & Bluetooth® combo chips.
+This code example demonstrates the integration of Memfault with PSoC™ 6 MCU with AIROC™ CYW43xxx Wi-Fi & Bluetooth® combo chips.

 For step by steps on how to integrate the